equinor/neqsimhome/README.md

 * Cape-Open plugin to process simulators

 ## NeqSim API
-The NeqSim API project uses NeqSim as basis for developing a web API using containers.
+The NeqSim API project uses NeqSim as basis for developing an API based on containers, making fluid properties and process calculations available via a client-server connection.
 The NeqSim API is based on the [Quarkus](https://quarkus.io/) framework (a cloud native container first framework).
-THe API can be used for running fluid property and process calculations.
 * NeqSim API
-* How to use the NeqSImAPI
+* Examples of how to use the NeqSim API

 ## NeqSim web application
 A  web application has been developed to run calculation using neqsim via a web interface.
 Calculations such as TPflash, dew points, phase envelopes and hydrate equilibrium calculations can be run in the web application.
 An alternative web application is via Google Colab (Python).